HaitaoMao/HaitaoMao.github.io/_posts/2022-02-18-A review on deeper GNN.md

 understanding on GNN:

-- GCN may falls on overfiting the intermediate representation
+- GCN may falls on overfitting the intermediate representation
 - SGC is similar to MLP with true feature

 #### Scattering GCN: Overcoming Oversmoothness in Graph Convolutional Networks